powdahound/redis-collectd-plugin/README.md

 redis-collectd-plugin
 =====================

+**Project status:** I am no longer working with Redis + collectd so am not actively maintaining this project.
+High quality PRs are welcome.
+Please contact me if you're interested in helping to maintain the project.

 A [Redis](http://redis.io) plugin for [collectd](http://collectd.org) using collectd's [Python plugin](http://collectd.org/documentation/manpages/collectd-python.5.shtml).

 You can capture any kind of Redis metrics like: